 Permittees are subject to the self-monitoring and reporting requirements stated in Part IV of the General Permit.
 For the City, these requirements include monitoring two storm water discharge sampling locations as specified in the General Permit.
 Discharge Monitoring Report (DMR) forms will be sent to the contact person identified in your application.
 These forms must be completed and submitted at the frequency specified in the General Permit even if no discharge occurs during the period.
-All information or reports, including DMRs that are required by the General Permit must be signed and certified as specified in the General Permit and submitted to the Department at the address given in the General Permit.
+All information or reports, including DMRs that are required by the General Permit must be signed and certified as specified in the General Permit.
 Failure to submit DMR forms, as identified in the General Permit, is a violation of the General Permit.